 The Noel Spurway collection consists of over 1,000 archaeological objects and a further 1,000 coins acquired from building sites in Leicester between the early 1890s and the outbreak of War, a time of major development in Leicester.
-More recently, extensive archaeology on the site of the large Highcross shopping centre development in the city-centre during the early 2000s gathered a wealth of finds from all periods of the city's history.
+More recently, extensive archaeology on the site of the large Highcross Shopping Centre development in the city-centre during the early 2000s gathered a wealth of finds from all periods of the city's history.
 Other targeted projects around the city include the Leicester Abbey and the partial excavation of the Greyfriars site in 2012/13 which uncovered the mortal remains of King Richard III.

 The core of the collection is material recovered through systematic investigation over a period of more than 70 years.
 Within this archive there is material reflecting interior decor in 2nd century Roman Leicester, which, as a group, has few rivals in Roman Britain.
-This includes Roman mosaics (the Blackfriars and Peacock mosaics), plus four substantially complete wall paintings from a rich town house (Blue Boar Lane) and the recently discovered Stibbe mosaic as well as wall and ceiling plaster sections.
+This includes Roman mosaics (the Blackfriars and Peacock mosaics), plus four substantially complete wall paintings from a rich town house (Blue Boar Lane) and the recently discovered Stibbe mosaic as well as wall and ceiling plaster sections Also found, in 2016 an elaborately decorated Roman bronze key handle portraying the execution of captives in the arena by throwing them to lions.